Now that many are starting to look forward to the end of lockdown, schools are facing challenges they’ve never experienced before.

-Another exciting and interactive team building activities for kids is the Stand Up Game.
+Another one on the list of exciting and interactive team building activities for kids is the Stand Up Game.
 Students will stand up and say a number in this game, but if two students stand up simultaneously, they’re out.
 A version of this game is an excellent social distancing classroom experience as students can sit behind their desks while playing.

 To play, tell students that they’re going to count to five as a class.
 Tell them that one student has to stand up and say the number one (1).
 Then another student has to stand up and say number two (2), and so on up to five (5).
 Any student can stand up at any moment, but they lose if two students stand up simultaneously.

 The list goes on for fun school outdoor activities in Melbourne.
 One of those is Cross the River, a fun activity that students can play in a bigger space one at a time.

 You’ll have students on one side of the playground or classroom six feet apart.
 Place poly spots randomly in the middle of the ground.
 Then, students will go one at a time, attempting to jump from spot to spot to cross the river.
 If they fall in, they have got to go back to the beginning.
 The goal is for them to keep going until they’ve all gotten through.
 Students will undoubtedly enjoy cheering for their classmates, and if one finds a way out, the others quickly follow.

 Plus, this activity encourages locomotive skills in jumping and landing in patterns.
 This means that you don’t only provide fun and engaging activities but also improve their skills.